Lasers are cool.

 With it, you get an amazing beam of light pulsing through the air.

-Get it up in the air, at least 8′-10′, and then point it upwards.
+Get it up in the air, at least 9’+, and then point it upwards.
 This will give you the cool overhead effect that we all desire!
-I

-‘d also suggest placing your laser behind you, the DJ, as it will keep you visually in the focus of the room!
+I’d also suggest placing your laser behind the stage as it will keep you visually in the focus of the room!
+Plus, laser-light (and all light in haze) looks the most distinct when it is coming from the opposite direction of the viewer.

 The darker you can make it, the better your lasers will look!